-Fig.1 Obelisc - Roma, Piazza del Popolo.
+Fig.1 Obelisk - Roma, Piazza del Popolo.

 Height .23,20; weight 235 tons.

-A myth of the Islands of the Society narrates in this manner the creation of the world: "the Only one was the ancestors of all the Gods; he created every thing; developed alone; he was the parent of himself.
-He remained seatting in his shell, in the dark, for million of ages: The shell was like a rotating egg in the infinite space, without sky, earth, moon, sun, stars.
-Finally Ta'Aroa gave to his shell a pat that produced a fissure: he slipped away outside and he saw of being alone.
-To the end he was ennoyed of that shell and slipped away from an other, and that before opened by him becames a limited sky.
-He lived in that limited sky in complete darkness, and therefore became a child..But within himself he conserved these beings: memory, thought, contemplation and observation; they discovered the earth.
-He gave his name to himself, and through him all the things existed.
-He evoked gods, and they are born in the darknesses.
-Therefore the sky was called the sky of gods.
-Much later was created the man " (free reduction from T.Henry, Ancient Tahiti, Honolulu, 1928).
+A myth of the Society Islands so tells the creation of the world: "The One was the ancestor of all gods; he created all things; he developed in solitude; he was the parent of himself.
+He sat in his shell, in the dark, for millions of ages: The shell was like a rotating egg in infinite space, without sky, without earth, without moon, without sun, without stars.
+Finally Ta'Aroa gave his shell a tap that produced a fissure: he slipped out and saw that he was alone.
+Finally he grew tired of that shell and slipped out of another, and the one he opened first became a limited sky.
+He lived in that limited sky in complete darkness, and thus became a child.But within him he kept these beings: memory, thought, contemplation and observation; they discovered the earth.
+He gave himself a name, and by him all things existed.
+He evoked the gods, and they were born in darkness.
+Therefore the sky was called the sky of the gods.
+Much later man was created" (free reduction from T.Henry, Ancient Tahiti, Honolulu, 1928).